 Students are expected to attend all lectures with assigned readings completed.
-No lecture notes or PowerPoint slides will be distributed, under any circumstance.
+Some lecture slides will not be shared, and materials presented in class may not be available outside of class.
 If a student is unable to attend class, it is the student's responsibility to get the notes from a classmate.